mmikhasenko/LM-Notes-HadronPhysics/Lectures/2024-Lecture-11.md

 C(t) = \langle \mathcal{O}(t) \mathcal{O}^\dagger(0) \rangle \propto e^{-Et}.
 $$

 For example, compute this quantity for two pions.
-Observe where it saturates at high \( T \).
+Observe where it saturates at high $T$.
 The saturation point gives a measurement of the energy level.

 Repeat the same computation for the interacting system.
 Compare the two results to determine the shift.
 Relate the shift to the scattering phase.